Taxes—a vital component to consider when retirement planning.

-While the SECURE Act raised the age to start RMDs to 72 as of January 1, 2020, the age for taking a QCD was left at 70½.
+While the SECURE Act 2.0 raised the age to start RMDs to 73 as of January 1, 2023, the age for taking a QCD was left at 70½.
 Even if you are not yet offsetting an RMD, the QCD is still a tax-free way to use IRA funds for a charitable contribution and will reduce the amount subject to RMDs in future years.

-3. IRA Contributions Beyond 70½
+3. IRA Contributions Beyond 72

-The SECURE Act removed the maximum age, formerly 70½, for contributing to a traditional IRA account.
+The SECURE Act removed the maximum age, formerly 72, for contributing to a traditional IRA account.
 If you have earned income from employment or self-employment, you can make pre-tax contributions to a traditional IRA account.
 This serves to reduce taxable income for the year and adds additional tax-deferred savings to your account.
 Any income restrictions for those who are working and covered by a workplace retirement account will still apply.

 4. Deferring RMDs While Working

 If their plan allows it, you can potentially do a reverse rollover of an IRA or old 401(k) plan into this plan as well, given those funds were originally contributed on a pre-tax basis.
 These funds will not be subject to an RMD either.
-Before doing a rollover, you should assess the quality of the investments offered by the current plan.
+Before completing a rollover, you should assess the quality of the investments offered by your current plan.
 RMDs connected with other retirement accounts must still be taken; this deferral does not apply to those accounts.